smart-on-fhir/smart-on-fhir.github.io/authorization/scopes-and-launch-context/index.md

 2. Contextual data
 3. Identity data

+### Quick Start

-Here is a quick overview of the most commonly used scopes, read on below for a more thorough explanation.
+Here is a quick overview of the most commonly used scopes.
+Read on below for complete details.

 Scope              | Grants
 -------------------|-------
-`launch`           | The right to receive a launch context when the app launches `user/*.*`         | Reading and writing any resource the current user has access to `patient/*.read`   | Reading any resource for the current patient, but not writing `openid` `profile` | These two go together and allow the app to retrieve information about the logged-in user
+`launch`           | Receive a launch context when the app launches `launch/patient`   | Ask for a patient to be selected at launch time `user/*.*`         | Permission to read and write any resource the current user has access to `patient/*.read`   | Permission to read any resource for the current patient `openid` `profile` | These two go together, allowing the app to retrieve information about the logged-in user

 ## Scopes for requesting clinical data